Ethical Sponsorship

 Our wellbeing framework has four key areas:

-We work to promote wellbeing through a range of initiatives, including hybrid and flexible working approaches, regular firm-wide wellbeing sessions with our in-house Consulting Psychologist, a focus on work allocation and capacity management, local wellness campaigns such as fitness challenges and offering access to a range of benefits such as gym memberships, flu vaccines, skin checks, healthy catering, financial and nutritional coaching, and childcare and eldercare resources.
+We actively promote wellbeing through a range of initiatives, including hybrid and flexible working, firm-wide webinars, a focus on work allocation and capacity management, and offering access to a range of benefits such as gym memberships, flu vaccines, skin checks, healthy catering, financial and nutritional coaching, and childcare and eldercare resources.
+Our Sports and Wellbeing Committees run a regular program of local fitness, sporting and wellbeing events that are open to all to participate.
 Our external Employee Assistance Program also supports our people to maintain their wellbeing, providing access to wellbeing coaching and confidential psychologist counselling for any work or personal reason.
-Our in-house Consulting Psychologist also helps us create the right conditions, conversations and actions for ongoing mental health and wellbeing.
 In addition, each lawyer is assigned a Performance Coach who supports their wellbeing and assists with workload management.
-Other employees are supported by their managers.
+Employees in our corporate services teams are supported by their managers.

 We want everyone who works at Allens to have a fulfilling experience, characterised by respect, fairness and equal opportunity.

-Our Respect and Fairness policy sets out our commitments and expectations for how we work together, and with our clients and stakeholders.
+Our Respect and Fairness (anti-discrimination, bullying & harassment) Policy sets out our commitments and expectations for how we work together, and with our clients and stakeholders.
 Providing a safe and supportive workplace is critical.
 We value the diversity of our workforce, respect the differences between individuals, and recognise that each person has individual talents and skills to bring to their role.

-We've developed and rolled out workshops for our people on creating and maintaining a culture of respect, and will be developing an interactive e-learning module to reinforce and build on these concepts.
+We rolled out workshops on creating and maintaining a culture of respect in 2022-24 and continue to reinforce these concepts in our learning programs.
 All employees must also complete online training regarding anti-discrimination, bullying and harassment when they commence and undertake refreshers during their employment.

 We are a firm that listens, learns and strives to improve.
-When we become aware of misconduct, it is investigated swiftly and we work to ensure any action taken is appropriate and takes into account the wellbeing and wishes of the aggrieved person.
+When we become aware of misconduct, it is investigated swiftly and we work to ensure any action taken is appropriate and takes into account the wellbeing and wishes of everyone involved.
 We encourage our people to speak up if they experience or witness this behaviour.
-We have multiple escalation channels for anyone to raise a workplace concern, including via our externally-hosted platform 'Elker', which our people can use to share what’s on their mind, and get support, advice or action in a simple, confidential way.
-Our Employee Assistance Program can also help with strategies and advice on how to raise an issue.
+We have multiple escalation channels for anyone to raise a workplace concern, including via our externally-hosted platform ‘Elker’, which our people can use to share what’s on their mind, and get support, advice or action in a simple, confidential way.
+In 2025 we developed and rolled out a regular firm-wide internal survey to gather feedback on a range of topics to support the engagement, inclusion and health and wellbeing of our people.
+Our Employee Assistance Program can also help individuals with strategies and advice on how to raise an issue or address a concern.

 Inclusion and diversity